csuero/LetsGoGetIt/Front-end/Design.md

 ## Shared Pages
-Some of the pages on the app are shared accross all users, as they don't contain information that is tied to a user's account.
+Some of the pages on the app are shared across all users, as they don't contain information that is tied to a user's account.
-However, these pages could display information to the user in the form of alert or popups.
+However, these pages could display information to the user in the form of alert or pop-ups.

 ### Landing Page